Gordonstoun: Old Gordonstounians

 For OGs there is the Gordonstoun Association which aims to promote and strengthen links between former pupils of the school and the school itself.
-The patron of the GA is the Duke of Edinburgh.
+The patron of the GA is King Charles III.
+The position was previously held by Prince Philip, Duke of Edinburgh.

-British Royal Family
+British royal family

-During the 1960s, Charles III (then Prince of Wales) attended the school on the recommendation of his father, Prince Philip, Duke of Edinburgh, who had been one of the first pupils to attend Gordonstoun, having previously been educated at Salem in Germany.
-Prince Charles did not enjoy the regime, which he later characterised as "Colditz in kilts".
+During the 1960s, Charles, Prince of Wales (later King Charles III) attended the school on the recommendation of his father, Prince Philip, Duke of Edinburgh, who had been one of the first pupils to attend Gordonstoun, having previously been educated at Salem in Germany.
+Prince Charles did not enjoy the regime, which he later characterised as "Colditz in kilts", but said it taught him self-discipline and responsibility.
 Princes Andrew and Edward followed in their father's and elder brother's footsteps.
 Of the four princes, three (Philip, Charles and Edward) were appointed Guardian (Head Boy) during their time at the school.
-Princess Anne, Philip's only daughter, was not educated at Gordonstoun, which at that time was for boys only, but she sent her two children, Zara and Peter, while also serving for some time on the school's board of governors.
+Princess Anne, Philip's only daughter, was not educated at Gordonstoun, which at that time was for boys only, but she sent her two children, Peter and Zara, while also serving for some time on the school's board of governors.